310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Midori~ I see you are sighing.
-Please take a look at this child, and cheer up.
+midori~ i see you are sighing. please take a look at this child, and cheer up.
 {% endbubble %}

 {% bubble Midori %}